Linkedin

 Reuse of produced water in agricultural activities

 The reuse of produced water in agricultural activities is another alternative for wastewater management, framed within Colombian environmental regulations.
-During 2023, Ecopetrol reused 5,09 million m3 of produced water, 3,6 million m3 corresponds from Campo Castilla for the irrigation of forest crops in the Agroenergy Sustainability Area (ASA) and 1,5 million m3 corresponds From Campo Rubiales for the irrigation of forest crops in the Sustainability Area (SAARA), which represents 1% of the total produced water.
-Compared to the previous year, there was an increase of 35%, due to the start-up of the project (SAARA) in Campo Rubiales.
+During 2024, Ecopetrol reused 4,6 million m3 of produced water, 4,1 million m3 corresponds from Campo Castilla for the irrigation of forest crops in the Agroenergy Sustainability Area (ASA) and 0,5 million m3 corresponds From Campo Rubiales for the irrigation of forest crops in the Sustainability Area (SAARA), which represents 1% of the total produced water.

 Wastewater discharge